ThomasBennion/Rubatone/README.md

 These patches interface with the mobile app's project code by using Kortholt.
 Kortholt combines LibPD (a Pure Data wrapper that converts patches into a compilable format for the Kotlin code) and Android's Oboe library (used to handle the audio I/O, drivers, and various other settings to optimise for low latency).
 The mobile app code will send float values for sensor inputs to the Pure Data patch, via Kortholt methods.
 You can also use the Pure Data (PD) patches on their own, if you would like to test them, or see exactly how the music synthesis works in more detail.
 These patches can be found in the *./pd_patches* directory.

+Here are some examples of what the various musical components sound like: https://drive.google.com/drive/folders/1vTTTFQ566BI69s2_AKwTh8KSf03fYj4L

+If you want to see what the Pure Data patch used in Rubatone looks like/does, but don't want to download Pure Data, you can see brief video demonstrations here: https://drive.google.com/drive/folders/1-4VzrA4_uhGQU_6DVyq5SnZZO9ETCZWs

 ## Setting up Pure Data
 To open these, download the most recent version of PD vanilla here: